-Lectures: Lectures will be conducted in person in MB 128.
-Slides will be available after the class on Wednesday's class.
-Class time each week will comprise of a combination of lecturing, in-class activities, and code-along sessions.
+Lectures: Lectures will be conducted in person in MC102.
+Slides will be available after the class.
+Class time each week will comprise of a combination of lecturing, and code-along sessions.
 Where possible, you are encouraged to bring a laptop or tablet to follow along with the code.